 Galvanised and Painted:

-The paint is what is termed "self etching" where by a chemical in the paint is responsible for effectively "scarring" the steel or galvanised structure at a microscopic level to ensure that the surface is rugged enough to enable the paint to stick/bond to that surface.
+For Hot Dip Galvanised products we use "self etching" primer where by a chemical in the paint is responsible for effectively "scarring" the steel or galvanised structure at a microscopic level to ensure that the surface is rugged enough to enable the paint to stick/bond to that surface.

 Powder coated raiings provide a protective layer to the steek structure and can be chosen in a variety of RAL colours and therefore provide quality protection and colour at the same time.